netdata/netdata/collectors/systemd-journal.plugin/README.md

 - This plugin does not support binary field values. `systemd` journal has the ability to assign fields with binary data.
 This plugin assumes all fields contain text values (text in this context includes numbers).
 - This plugin does not support multiple values per field for any given log entry. `systemd` journal has the ability to accept the same field key, multiple times, with multiple values on a single log entry.
 This plugin will present the last value and ignore the others for this log entry.
 - This plugin will only read journal files located in `/var/log/journal` or `/run/log/journal`. `systemd-remote` has the ability to store journal files anywhere (user configured).
-If these files are not located in `/var/log/journal` or `/run/log/journal`, the plugin will not find them.
+If journal files are not located in `/var/log/journal` or `/run/log/journal` (and any of their subdirectories), the plugin will not find them.

 Other than the above, this plugin supports all features of `systemd` journals.